 To a great degree, we create the world we live in, although we are rarely conscious of this process.
 We can, in fact, make a choice whether to see our fate through a victimized lens or choose to be goal-directed and take power over our lives.
 We benefit from focusing on what we can control and not what we can’t.

 So, the question for the single person looking for love is: what are the internal challenges I need to face?

 These adaptations can cause us to become increasingly self-protective and closed off.
-A resistance to being too vulnerable can cause us to write people off too easily therefore could be why you are still single.
+A resistance to being too vulnerable can cause us to write people off too easily therefore answering the question why you are still single. .

 2) Unhealthy Attractions

 When we act on our defenses, we tend to choose less than ideal partners.
 That is a big reason why you are still single.

 We may establish an unsatisfying relationship by selecting a person who isn’t emotionally available.
 This is often why you are still single.

 Because this process is largely unconscious, we often blame our partner for the relationship’s failed outcome.
 We tend to feel devastated or hurt by the repeated rejections without recognizing that we are actually seeking out this pattern.

 Why do we do this?
 The reasons are complex and often based on our own embedded fears of intimacy.
 These fears may cause us to hold on to relationships without potential or to feel attracted to people who aren’t really available.
 This is because they reinforce our negative image of ourselves, which feels more comfortable and familiar, albeit painful.